Women-In-Technology-ACC/GrabAByte/01 - Getting Started With Github/1-STARTHERE.md

 ## Forking

-**Forking** is a term that means making a copy of a repository, stored either publicly or privately, under your personal account on a remote hosting service, like GitHub.
+**Forking** is a term that means making an independent copy of a repository, stored either publicly or privately, under your personal account on a remote hosting service, like GitHub.
+Any changes made to your forked repo will not effect the original.
+It is your copy.

 You are going to fork this repo so that you have a copy you can use as your own personal workbook!